-His eldest son John bought the lands of Enagh and Caw on the east bank of the river Foyle, just north of Londonderry, in 1686 and they remained in his family until the 20th century.
+- the eldest son John who bought the lands of Enagh and Caw on the east bank of the river Foyle, just north of Londonderry, in 1686 and they remained in his family until the 20th century.

+Elsewhere.
 Captain Andrew Alexander from the Menstrie line of Alexanders went out to Ulster in 1663 and was granted lands near Limavady in county Derry.
 James Alexander of this family left for India in 1752 and made a huge fortune there as a merchant.
 On return, he was ennobled as the Earl of Caledon in 1800.